Introduction

 Cleaning and Preparing the Subfloor

-After removing the old laminate flooring and underlayment, the next crucial step is ensuring that your subfloor is pristine and ready for new flooring.
+Once you’ve successfully removed the old laminate flooring and underlayment, the next vital step is to ensure your subfloor is clean and primed for the new installation.

-A well-prepared subfloor is key to a successful flooring installation, providing a stable and level base that will enhance the performance and longevity of your new floor.
+A well-maintained subfloor serves as the foundation for a successful flooring project, providing a stable and level base that enhances the durability and performance of your new flooring.

 Cleaning and Preparing the Subfloor